pyrollo/display_modpack/font_api/README.md

 # Font API

-This library for font display on entities (to be used with display_api for sign creation).
+A library for rendernig text on textures (to be used with display_api for sign creation).

 **Dependancies**: default